-Remember that we do the cost per shake and this is why.
-GNC Lean may sound like a great deal at $30 a tub until you notice that the tub is only 16 servings of the shake.
+Remember that we calculate the monthly cost per shake and this is why GNC Lean Shake 25 may sound like a great deal at $34.99 per tub until you notice that the tub is only 16 servings.
 That means you’re still paying $2.18 per shake.
 That cost is decent for a meal replacement, but compared to the other shakes we’ve reviewed, it’s a bit pricier.

 GNC Lean uses a combination of dietary and soluble fiber for their hunger blocking power.
-At a total of 13 Grams it does a pretty good job of maintaining the feeling.
+At a total of 8 grams, it does a pretty good job of maintaining the feeling of being full.
 However, it didn’t fully fill us up from the get-go.
 There’s no other hunger blocker besides the fiber, so we can’t give it maximum points for hunger control.

 The flavor wasn’t too bad on the chocolate shakes that we tried, but the consistency was really not to our liking.
 It was very, very gritty and had a chalky aftertaste that made it taste more like a protein shake.
 No wonder, since their protein content is off the charts.
-Yes, there’s actually a huge difference in flavor between protein shakes and meal replacement shakes.
+Yes, there’s actually a huge difference in flavor between protein shakes and meal replacement shakes, as well.
 We set meal replacement shakes to a higher standard because they generally taste much, much better.
-This shake would’ve scored higher if we had a protein shakes category, but we don’t, so 8.0 it is!
+This shake would’ve scored higher if we had a protein shakes category, but we don’t, so 8.7 it is!

 Also, sugar is bad for weight loss and this shake has 4g.
 Plus it uses the controversial ingredient sucralose, making it very sweet and not so healthy, but good tasting at least.